jglukasik/jglukasik.github.io/_posts/2014-03-27-raspberry-pi.markdown

 After that, I attached a webcam to it.
 I am using a Logitech usb webcam that I used with my old laptop.
 I wrote a script that takes takes a picture from the webcam and keeps the pictures all neat and orderly in dated folders with timestamps for each picture.
-The core of the script is this line: `ffmpeg -f video4linux2 -vframes 1 -i /dev/video0 $pic_name`, which uses ffmpeg to take a picture from the webcam, using video4linux to take care of the drivers.
+The core of the script is this line:

+    ffmpeg -f video4linux2 -vframes 1 -i /dev/video0 $pic_name

+which uses ffmpeg to take a picture from the webcam, using video4linux to take care of the drivers.
 I then set cron to call the script every minute.
-After a full day passes, and I collect 1440 images, I use MEncoder to stitch them all together into a nice lossless
+After a full day passes, and I collect 1440 images, I use MEncoder to stitch them all together into a nice lossless video:

-video: `mencoder ""mf://*.jpeg"" -mf fps=40 -o March25.avi -ovc lavc -lavcopts vcodec=ffv1`  My favorite timelapse I've taken so far has been the one of March 25th, as it snowed the night before.
+    mencoder ""mf://*.jpeg"" -mf fps=40 -o March25.avi -ovc lavc -lavcopts vcodec=ffv1

+My favorite timelapse I've taken so far has been the one of March 25th, as it snowed the night before.
 You also see a bit of me in the beginning when I took the camera down for a while.